developer22-university/Quiz-and-learn-app/README.md

 # Quiz-and-learn-app
-A mutliplayer quiz app in reactjs and  Node.js and mysql database
+A mutliplayer quiz app in react-native and  Node.js and mysql database